Transgender Statistics

 25.6% of transgenders are gender non-conforming.

-• 3 out of 10 persons know someone that is transgender.
+• 3 out of 10 persons know someone who is transgender.

 Total number of transgenders (2000 to 2030)